Experiences refined for people

 Netflix was initially short on specifics regarding its advertising products, but more details were released with the November 3rd 9 PM launch date announcement.

-The Netflix with ads tier will officially launch for consumers on November 3 at 9 PM CT.
-This is when all ads will officially launch within the content.
+The Netflix with ads tier launched for consumers on November 3 at 9 PM CT.
 Inventory can currently be purchased through Xandr for the US, though it is close to selling out.
-Global markets will go live in November 2022, according to Forbes.
+Global markets went live in November 2022, according to Forbes.

 Targeting options will be limited to country and content-based categories at launch.
 Geo-targeting could be limited to large-scale DMAs in addition to nationally-targeted campaigns.
 There will be no Third-Party segmentation or First-Party retargeting.